google-deepmind/mujoco/doc/XMLreference.rst

    This flag disables the clamping of control inputs to all actuators, even if the actuator-specific attributes are set to enable clamping.
 :at:`warmstart`: :at-val:`[disable, enable], "enable"`
    This flag disables warm-starting of the constraint solver.
-By default the solver uses the solution (i.e. the constraint force) from the previous time step to initialize the iterative optimization.
+By default the solver uses the solution (i.e., the constraint force) from the previous time step to initialize the iterative optimization.
 This feature should be disabled when evaluating the dynamics at a collection of states that do not form a trajectory - in which case warm starts make no sense and are likely to slow down the solver.